BackCompanion animal courses

 The course is supported by the latest research, reviews and case material to challenge veterinarians with in-depth, relevant continuing education.
 Course materials include a printed guide to your reading and assessment which integrates online learning activities such as discussions, quizzes, lessons, library searches, critical evaluation and exercises for self-assessment with reading materials and personal study tasks.

-Highlights of the orthpaedics course include: lecturer authored study guide, problem-based exercises and the contact course supported by SECUROS.
+Highlights of the orthopedics course include: lecturer authored study guide, problem-based exercises and the contact course supported by SECUROS.

 With the MVM programme you have the flexibility to study when and where you want and the support of the MVM team to gain an internationally-recognised veterinary qualification that will help you in your practice every day.

-Wendy is currently Associate Professor in small animal surgery the Massey University Veterinary Teaching Hospital.
+Wendy is currently an associate professor and head of surgery at the University Veterinary Teaching Hospital Sydney.
 She graduated from UC Davis School of Veterinary Medicine in 1994, completed an internship at Cornell and spent four years in emergency practice before specialising in small animal surgery and joining the staff at Oregon State University College of Veterinary Medicine.

 Wendy has a special interest in sporting and working dog medicine as well as rehabilitation of small animals and holds Certification for Canine Rehabilitation Practitioner (CCRP).
 In 2013 she became a diplomate of the American College of Veterinary Sports Medicine and Rehabilitation - canine specialty.